afinemax/C.A.N.-Compact-Astronomy-Node/README.md

 *A DIY radio telescope built using a paint can and an RTL-SDR dongle.*

 ## About
-The Compact Astronomy Node (C.A.N.) project aims to ...

-This project is inspired by **PICTOR: A free-to-use Radio Telescope**, an open-source radio telescope.
+## About
+The Compact Astronomy Node (C.A.N.) project aims to make radio astronomy more accessible with low-cost, open-source radio telescopes.
+Inspired by **PICTOR: A free-to-use Radio Telescope**, the C.A.N. telescope is built from a 5L metal paint can, acting as a cylindrical waveguide.
+It uses a $30 RTL-SDR v4 with a 2.5 MHz bandwidth for signal processing.

+While larger radio telescopes like the [Dwingeloo Radio Telescope (DRT)](https://www.camras.nl/) use larger dishes, better LNAs, and higher-bandwidth SDRs, C.A.N. focuses on providing an affordable, compact alternative for radio astronomy.

-Check out the [PICTOR GitHub repository](https://github.com/0xCoto/PICTOR) and the [PICTOR website](https://www.pictortelescope.com) for more information.
+Check out the **PICTOR GitHub repository** [here](https://github.com/0xCoto/PICTOR) and the **PICTOR website** [here](https://www.pictor).

 ## Example Experiment
 Measure the **21 cm Neutral Hydrogen line** at **1420 MHz (L-Band)** to perform basic Hydrogen mapping of the Milky Way IE how many arms it has.